barrucadu/memo.barrucadu.co.uk/memos/personal-finance.markdown

 This is my **Nationwide FlexDirect**.
 I picked it because it had a good introductory interest rate.

-It has three "types" of envelope, and many envelopes of each of these
+It has four "types" of envelope, and many envelopes of each of these
 types:

+- **Discretionary envelopes** are for money I can spend however I want, and I usually spend the entire contents of these within a month, rather than building up savings.

 - **Goal envelopes** are for specific future expenses, like renewing my passport or visiting Japan.